tandeshao/tp/README.md

 **Abπ** is an improvement of **[AB3](https://se-education.org/addressbook-level3)** and it is optimized specifically for users who prefer typing via the Command Line Interface(CLI) while still having the benefits of a Graphical User Interface (GUI).
-It helps users kep track of their professional contacts, separating it from their personal contacts.
+It helps users keep track of their professional contacts, separating it from their personal contacts.
 <br>

 ![Ui](docs/images/Ui.png)